WHAT DO YOU KNOW ABOUT THE ELECTRIC COMPANY BUILT INTO YOUR COLLAGEN?

 Higher fructose levels also cause a transient magnesium deficiency in all cells in both sexes when this occurs chronically.
 When magnesium drops inside a cell it is a sign you have lost intracellular water.
 This is why diabetics all have polyuria and are thirsty.
 Every doctor should know this but few seem to understand how it fits in with how a quantum cell works at a quantum scale.
 So Dr. Lustig is right, but for all the wrong reasons; but Richard Feinman told us all that in 2011.

-When water is lost and magnesium drops it radically alters zinc and copper in proteins and these changes alter “the matter in cells” to set the stage for disease to ensue.
+When water is lost and magnesium drops it radically alters zinc and copper in proteins and these changes alter “the matter in cells” to set the stage for the disease to ensue.
 These changes all lead to a loss of organizational structure of the tissue in question: think a loss of beta cell function or a loss of the substantia nigra in Parkinson’s or a change in CSF water to destroy sleep.
 This is why pseudotumor cerebri has and enlarge brain parenchyma to CSF ratio and results in slit ventricle syndrome.
 Yep, this is how sleep apnea begins too.
 All of these are thermodynamic issues.
 Transformation in energy flows alters the collagen and water semiconductors in life.
 This increases cellular volumes in the upper airways and mouth to restrict breathing and this cause a chronic hypoxia.
 Low oxygen levels means a lower amount of electrons compared to protons in the CSF.
 Chronic hypoxia was talked about in detail in CPC #8.
 This is why poor sleep and cancer are linked in every study.
 I would remind you what I said in Brain gut 11 and Brain gut 12 about this issue.
 Have a re read.
 If you believe food is primoridal you better have a close re-read of all these blogs, because it is not.
+Solar redox is.

 KEY POINT #4: Acutely, when sleep is poor, cortisol is raised and melatonin lowered, it directly changes the proteins that build your intestinal brush border.
 With more chronic alterations of cortisol, the mismatch causes the brain down regulates cortisol release from the PVN and increases the cortisol receptors to become way more sensitive to the hormone.
 As adrenal fatigue develops cortisol falls.
 This is how adrenal fatigue begins and develops and manifests as time elapses.
 These changes to receptor proteins alters how they can and do function even at low levels.
 This confuses people and then they recommend cortisol replacement!!!
 Guess what this does?
 It destroys more collagen and you lose more energy.
 Ask any person on chronic steroids.
 This is why the get buffalo humps and abdominal obesity.
 It simulates exactly what we see in modern human obesity with a simplified gut flora.
 This is how visceral fat is grown thermodynamically.
 It is do to a loss of collagen in the cells cytoarchitecture.
 Maybe now you know why I hate exogenous glucocorticoids, like hydrocortisone replacement in leptin resistant states!!!!